4 effective Measures To Reduce Injuries on the worksite

 How can you avoid accidents?

-Think safety, act safely.
+Think safely, act safely.

-Another important component of preventing hazards on the worksite is fall protection.
+3. Another important component of preventing hazards on the worksite is fall protection.
 According to OSHA, residential contractors are required to use fall protection on job sites, where someone is working more than six feet off the ground.

 The most common fall protection systems include edge protection systems and personal fall arrest systems.
 Along with other protections like netting and warning lines.